TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.4-performance-management/_index.md

 Each VDI session has 2 KPI: Network KPI and Data Center KPI.

 The VDI Pool Network KPI is simply the average of all its VDI Session Network KPI.
 While average is a lagging indicator, it best represents the entire reality, which is required for further roll up to the higher level object.
-We certainly will complement it with leading indicators.
+We certainly will compliment it with leading indicators.

 The VDI Pool DC KPI is also the average of its session DC KPI.
-Because these 2 KPIs operate independantly, we do *not* combine them.
+Because these 2 KPIs operate independently, we do *not* combine them.

-For RDS, the correponding object is RDS Farm, not RDS Host.
+For RDS, the corresponding object is RDS Farm, not RDS Host.
 It's more logical to monitor at this level, just like we monitor at vSphere cluster level and not the individual ESXi.
 Just like a VM moves within a cluster, a user does not always get the same RDS host in the next session.
 We take the network KPI from RDS sessions and DC KPI from RDS hosts.

 We combine both the VDI and RDS KPI at the Pod level.
 Again, we simply take the average of both.
 If you have more VDI Pools than RDS Farms, then the Pod KPI value will be driven by the VDI part of your architecture.